Eks

 • "updateConfig": The node group update configuration.

 • "version": The Kubernetes version to use for your managed nodes.
 By default, the Kubernetes version of the cluster is used, and this is the only accepted specified value.
 If you specify launchTemplate, and your launch template uses a custom AMI, then don't specify version, or the node group deployment will fail.
-For more information about using launch templates with Amazon EKS, see Launch template support in the Amazon EKS User Guide.
+For more information about using launch templates with Amazon EKS, see Customizing managed nodes with launch templates in the Amazon EKS User Guide.

 source